piercus/term-annotator/README.md

 Please follow notes, in case of additional issues on class.

-5. Check if sesgments were annotated in folder/annotatedsegments/
+5. check if sesgments were annotated in folder/annotatedsegments/

+expected folder sructure of annotated video is:

+(A) renaming was not configured
+- folder/annotatedsegments/class1/test-0-16-segment.mp4
+- folder/annotatedsegments/class2/test-17-30-segment.mp4

+(B) renaming was not configured

+- folder/annotatedsegments/class1/_xxx_home_xxx_user_xxx_Documents_xxx_term-annotator_xxx_folders_xxx_sourse_xxx_test-0-4